Zernez/DPS_LeaderElection_K8s/README.md

 http:\\localhost:5011

---For developing the message we can use Flask-SocketIO as message exchanger using the same Flask library or using sockets:
+--For developing the message we can use Flask-SocketIO as message exchanger using the same Flask library or using sockets or classic Flask server with JSON as message:

 https://flask-socketio.readthedocs.io/en/latest/getting_started.html

 https://pypi.org/project/PySocks/